-Solid-state drives (SSDs) are similar to hard disk drives (HDDs) in physical dimensions (e.g., height, width and length) and external interface (e.g., SATA or SAS interface), but the internal low level operation and components of an SSD differ vastly from the spinning magnetic platter design of an HDD.
+While solid-state drives (SSDs) are often similar to mechanical Hard Disk Drives (HDDs) in physical dimensions (e.g. height, width and length) and external interface (e.g. SATA or SAS interface), the internal low-level operation and components of an SSD differ vastly from the spinning magnetic platter design of an HDD.

-To calculate the over-provisioned percentage of an SSD, the formula in Figure 1 can be used.
+To calculate the over-provisioned (OP) percentage of an SSD, the formula in Figure 1 can be used.

 Physical Capacity - User Capacity

 Figure 1.
 Over-provisioning percentage formula.

 It is common to see 7 per cent overprovisioning present in many SSDs.
 See Figure 2 for a breakdown of physical capacity present in an SSD versus available user capacity after overprovisioning.

 |64 GB||60 GB||7%||Read Intensive|

 |96 GB||90 GB||7%||Read Intensive|